NSIS-Dev/homebrew-makensis/README.md

 $ brew install makensis@2.51
 ```

 To switch between installed versions, use the command `brew link makensis@<version>`

+**Note:** If you run `brew install makensis`, it will _not_ install the latest version from this tap, but it will install the stock one from the official Brew repos.

 **Example:**